iSpeakNerd/poap-invites-frame/README.md

 - Customize and repeat until satisfied

 8. Customize the Announcement Cast in [`cast.ts`](https://github.com/iSpeakNerd/poap-invites-frame/blob/main/cast.ts)
-    - replace the `WarpcastUrlBuilder` options properties in the [`@processForFids`](https://github.com/iSpeakNerd/poap-invites-frame/blob/main/lib/get-fids.ts#L40) function
+    - replace the options properties in the [`@WarpcastUrlBuilder.composerUrl`](https://github.com/iSpeakNerd/poap-invites-frame/blob/main/lib/warpcast-urls.ts#L34) method call
         - `options.text` - the text of the cast delivering the frame invites
         - `options.embeds` - url of the live frame server api route
         - `options.channelKey` - the name of the channel to cast the frame in